wombleton/gitlaw-nz/acts/S/Smoke-free Environments Act 1990.md

     *   (b) that the person charged believed on reasonable grounds that the person to whom the product concerned was sold was buying it for or on behalf of, or as agent for, a person of or over the age of 18 years.

-    Section 36A: inserted, on 11 December 2003, by [section 27][198] of the Smoke-free Environments Amendment Act 2003 (2003 No 127).
+    Section 36A: inserted, on 11 December 2003, by [section 27][199] of the Smoke-free Environments Amendment Act 2003 (2003 No 127).

 ##### 37 Enforcement

 *   (1) It shall be the duty of the Director-General to enforce the provisions of this Part.

-    (2) No prosecution for an offence against any provision of this Part shall be commenced except on the information of the Director-General or of some other person authorised for that purpose by the Director-General.
+    (2) Every prosecution for an offence against this Part must be commenced by the Director-General or a person authorised by the Director-General.

-    (3) Notwithstanding anything in [section 14][169] of the Summary Proceedings Act 1957, any information in respect of any offence against any provision of this Part may be laid at any time within 1 year after the time when the matter of the information arose.
+    (3) Despite anything to the contrary in [section 25][170] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Part ends on the date that is 12 months after the date on which the offence was committed.

+    Section 37(2): replaced, on 1 July 2013, by [section 413][168] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 37(3): replaced, on 1 July 2013, by [section 413][168] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 38 Liability of employees, employers, agents, and principals